Marty Hurney

-Marty Hurney (born December 20, 1955) is an American football executive who is the executive vice president of football for player personnel for the Washington Commanders of the National Football League (NFL).
-He previously served as an administrator for the San Diego Chargers in the 1990s before working as the general manager of the Carolina Panthers throughout much of the 2000s and 2010s.
-Prior to becoming a football executive, Hurney was a sportswriter for Washington, D.C. based newspapers in the 1980s.
+Marty Hurney (born December 20, 1955) is an American former professional football executive.
+He served as an administrator for the San Diego Chargers in the 1990s before working as the general manager of the Carolina Panthers throughout much of the 2000s and 2010s.
+Hurney was a sportswriter for Washington, D.C.–based newspapers in the 1980s and became a racehorse owner in 2025.

-Early years
+Early life

 Hurney was born on December 20, 1955, and grew up in Wheaton, Maryland.
-He attended Our Lady of Good Counsel High School before attending Catholic University of America, where he played as an offensive guard for their football team before stopping after his sophomore year to focus on writing about sports for their student newspaper The Tower.
+He attended Our Lady of Good Counsel High School before attending Catholic University of America, where he played as an offensive guard for their football team before stopping after his sophomore year to focus on sportswriting for their student newspaper The Tower.
 He graduated with a Bachelor of Arts degree in general studies in 1978.

 Executive career

 Early career

 Hurney worked as a sportswriter for The Washington Star from 1978 until the publication folded in 1981.
 He then worked as a beat reporter covering the Washington Redskins for The Washington Times before joining the team's public relations department in 1988.
 In 1990, he followed former Redskin general manager Bobby Beathard to the San Diego Chargers where he worked primarily on administrative duties such as organizing internal departments and negotiating player contracts.